resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 As a reminder, the complete spreadsheet used in this post, which includes race-by-race point calculation, is available [here](https://docs.google.com/spreadsheets/d/1N3K1xYiTSPmS20RAlIbx6ghhhd6S2nN8B5SHAVb4_-c/edit?usp=sharing).

 ---

-## Conclusion

-As you can see with this experiment, the point-loss system can really shake up the field in-between races.
-You, as an audience, can feel how heartbreaking it is when your favourite driver loses all their points.

-And not just that, by sheer virtue of luck, other drivers who have never done well throughout a step, can be boosted up in the standings.
-You don't just _have_ to win a lot more times than the other drivers, you have to be _consistent_ in where you finish.

 So after this experiment, has my opinion on the point-loss system changed?
 Frankly, no.